-Continuing to enhance the Genio system and expand its indications nea testing or various other technological advancements.
+Continuing to enhance the Genio system and expand its indications

+We continue to invest in our solutions and services to further improve the implantation procedure and enhance the patient experience and product features.
+Potential feature improvements could include design alterations, information driven integrated capabilities, diagnostics or monitoring, sleep apnea testing or various other technological advancements.
 We believe that bilateral stimulation could lead to better therapeutic performance and address more therapeutic indications compared to other hypoglossal nerve stimulation-based technologies.
 In June 2021, we announced initial top-line results from the six-month data for the BETTER SLEEP clinical trial.
 Based on this data, in October 2021, the EU Notified Body granted CE-Marked indication to include OSA patients with CCC for the Genio system in Europe.
 Currently, CCC patients are contraindicated for other HGNS OSA therapies.
+Further, in June 2022, we announced that the FDA approved the use of our next generation Genio 2.1 system for use in the DREAM trial.
+In July 2022, we obtained the CE-Mark for the Genio 2.1 system.
 In addition, we may look for strategic opportunities, including partnerships or collaborations, to broaden our capabilities and expertise in line with our patient-centric vision.